-Halloween Party is a 2019 Canadian horror feature film about an internet meme curse that preys upon its victims worst fears.
+Halloween Party is a 2019 Canadian horror film about an internet meme curse that preys upon its victims worst fears.

 They were known as the ‘Halloween Party’, a group of five badly disfigured children who made a pact to take revenge on a world who couldn’t look at them.
 Unwittingly released from their closet grave via a Halloween-themed computer meme, they now take malevolent joy in terrorising college students with their worst fears.

 Can the unlikely pair of bereaved Grace (Amy Groening) and hacker nerd Spencer (T. Thomason) stop the virus spreading before its too late?
 Or will your worst fears – spiders, alcoholic parents, pigs, the Tall Man, exorcists – come to get you too?

 Reviews [click links to read more]:

 “The film plays a lot tongue in cheek but it has quite a solid heart with some dark subject matter on display, it certainly helps with investing in the characters and a good bunch we have here, lead Amy Groening is particularly likeable and is extremely easy to root for.”
 Coles 84

 “Packed with effective scares and two very strong lead performances […] Dahl is obviously a big horror fan and Halloween Party unravels like a love letter to the jump-scare horrors that dominated the 80s.
 I had an absolute ball watching it and I can’t recommend it highly enough.”
 Entertainment Focus

 “As the film progresses, the rules of the big bad seem to change around a lot, which gets rather confusing, and the film descends into some generic silliness.
 It’s a shame, as up until this moment, Halloween Party had a lot going for it: some great dialogue, insane ideas (vagina spiders folks), and some genuinely likeable lead characters.”
 The Hollywood News